 Once your dog is “conversational” with a command and can easily obey it without thinking even outside of a formal training session in a distracting environment, you can let the "real world" replace the practice environment.

 Just remember that your dog might get rusty with a command if you haven’t used it in a while, so be sure to practice previously mastered commands regularly.

-Dog commands for puppies are a special subset of general dog training commands.
-Puppy training is special because it’s a bit more frustrating and a bit more limited than training a grown dog.
+Basic puppy commands are a special subset of general dog training commands.
+Puppy commands are special because it’s a bit more frustrating and a bit more limited than training a grown dog.
 But it is extremely important to begin training dogs from a young age.

 In actuality, many of the commands that you’ll want to teach your puppy are more like habits.
 Thankfully, the method of teaching doesn’t change.

 The very first command or habit that you’ll need to teach your puppy is to pay attention when you call his name.

 Your dog will likely learn to respond to his name with time, but you’ll have better luck by formally teaching your puppy to respond to his name.

 While teaching this basic response, make sure that you’re not too narrow with the exact action, which is the exact opposite of everything else you’ve read here so far.
 You want your dog to respond to his name being called in a natural way, instead of doing so in a robotic fashion.

 Calling your dog’s name should cause him to direct his attention toward you, at which point you should acknowledge that you are indeed paying attention to him.
 Once you’ve taught your dog to respond to his name, the next step will be housebreaking.